List of airports in Washington (state)

+Washington, a state in the Pacific Northwest region of the United States, has 132 public use airports that are used for general aviation, commercial flights, and other purposes.
+The state also has several military airports and private airfields.
+Public airports owned by municipal corporations, including public port districts, were authorized by the Washington State Legislature in 1941.

-This is a list of airports in Washington (a U.S. state), grouped by type and sorted by location.
-It contains all public-use and military airports in the state.
+This list contains all public-use and military airports in the state, grouped by type and sorted by location.
 Some private-use and former airports may be included where notable, such as airports that were previously public-use, those with commercial enplanements recorded by the FAA or airports assigned an IATA airport code.